 Article 4(12): “data concerning health means any information which relates to the physical or mental health of an individual or to the provision of health services”.

-Insurance Europe believes the current data protection rules with regard to collecting and processing health data are sufficient and provide the necessary safeguards to data subjects.
+Insurance Europe also believes the proposed extension of the health data definition reduces clarity and the specificity of health data by incorporating administrative information alongside sensitive medical and clinical information.

-Insurance Europe also believes the proposed extension of the health data definition in combination with the change of rules of consent does not bring any added value to consumers.
-On the contrary, it reduces the protection insurance can provide to the customers by increasing the requirements of consent for processing a broader range of health data.
+Insurance Europe believes that the change of rules of consent applied to the proposed amendments to the Data Protection Directive impose a barrier and an administrative burden on consumers by increasing the requirements of consent for processing a broader range of health data without regard for the type and frequency of consent to be proportionate to the purposes for which sensitive or personal information is used .

+Insurance Europe believes that the definition of health data should be clear and on clinical and medical information.

-Insurance Europe calls for a narrow definition of health data.
+Insurance Europe calls for the definition of health data to remain as it is currently expressed in the EC Directive.

 Preamble 42:” Derogating from the prohibition on processing sensitive categories of data should also be allowed if done by a law [...] and in particular for health purposes, including [..] and the management of health–care services, especially in order to ensure the quality and cost-effectiveness of the procedures used for settling claims for benefits and services in the health insurance system [..].”